Elephant Random Walks and their connection to P\'olya-type urns: The model

 while for the second moment, it was proved that

-The last display entails at $p=3/4$ a transition from a diffusive $(0\leq p<3/4)$ to a superdiffusive ($3/4<p\leq 1)$ regime, whereas at $p=3/4$, the ERW behaves marginally superdiffusive.
-Using an approximation by a non-Markovian Fokker-Planck equation, the random walk propagator of the ERW model was reported in~\cite{ScTr} to be Gaussian in all regimes (with a time dependent diffusion constant), an observation which was later adapted in~\cite{SiCrScViTr} for the superdiffusive regime $p>3/4$, where a preciser analysis showed that the random walk propagator is in fact non-Gaussian.
+The last display entails at $p=3/4$ a transition from a diffusive $(0\leq p<3/4)$ to a superdiffusive ($3/4<p\leq 1$) regime, whereas at $p=3/4$, the ERW behaves marginally superdiffusive.
+Using an approximation by a Fokker-Planck equation, the random walk propagator of the ERW model was reported in~\cite{ScTr} to be Gaussian in all regimes (with a time dependent diffusion constant), an observation which was later adapted in~\cite{SiCrScViTr} for the superdiffusive regime $p>3/4$, where a more precise analysis showed that the random walk propagator is in fact non-Gaussian.
 Here, the term {\it propagator} refers to the probability density of the usual continuum limit.
 See also~\cite{PaEs} for a related work confirming that the Fokker-Planck approximations do not yield adequate results for the ERW model, at least not in the superdiffusive regime.
 The statistics in the regime $1/2<p\leq 3/4$ were left open in~\cite{SiCrScViTr}.

-It is the main purpose of this note to affirm the observation of~\cite{SiCrScViTr} in the superdiffusive regime and clarify the behavior in the remaining regimes, by explicitly calculating the large-scale behavior of the ERW model using a connection to P\'olya-type urns, which we explain next.
+The main purpose of this paper is to affirm the observation of~\cite{SiCrScViTr} in the superdiffusive regime and clarify the behavior in the remaining regimes, by explicitly calculating the large-scale behavior of the ERW model by using a connection to P\'olya-type urns, which we explain next.